 Although Jyoti Bhatt studied painting at MS University, Baroda, he focused on printmaking.
 Practicing intaglio and screen printing, he influenced several other modern artists.
 Discovering a revived meaning of traditional Indian art forms, his prints are replete with interactive semiotic representations.
 He also indulges in digital printing, photography, and holography.
 Furthermore, his photos have captured the folk culture of Gujarat.
 His archives are also comprised of many photos of his alma mater where he worked as a professor for a long tenure.

 Laxma Goud‘s prints emphasize a deliberate mixture of rural and urban experiences.
 Ranging in a variety of thematic content, Goud’s forms are expressed through the lens of a renewed vision of sexuality in a rural locale.
 He studied Diploma in Drawing and Painting from the Government School of Art and Architecture, Hyderabad.
 Filled with stylized local figures, his works are rustic, in a sense.

 Bearing surreal and sensual narratives, Anupam Sud experiments to merge intaglio with lithography and screen-printing.
 Trained at the College of Art, New Delhi, she found her unique style under the guidance of Somnath Hore.
-Interesting to note, she peculiarly fuses color in the achromatic palette.
+Interestingly, she peculiarly fuses color in the achromatic palette.
 Pushing the conventional outlook towards sexuality, Sud’s figures seemingly appear contemplative and brooding, underplaying a tacit discussion.
 One of the few female Indian printmakers, she has conducted several international workshops.